 The only paddling pool in Sheffield is at Rivelin Valley Park and it’s free.
 Aside from that there’s sprinklers and water tables to play with.
 Fun!
 The playground is decent and there are a couple frames, slides, swing sets, etc., and a big grassy area for picnics with a few tables.
 The cafe is nice but gets popular.
 Definitely head into the woodlands.

 Be prepared that there are no picnic spaces/tables within the water splash area, only a wall going around the edges.
 There are plenty of places to enjoy a picnic in the rest of the park, though.
+Or why not have a woodland picnic.
 The public toilets are located just next to the water splash area or in the cafe.

 Norfolk Heritage Park, S2 2PL